Perennials are those plants that once planted, come back year-after-year.

 From Container to Garden

 Mix up your container gardens by adding some perennials, which can be removed from the container in the fall and planted in the garden during the winter.
-Come spring the perennial can be dug up and put back in the container.
-Hosta and coral bells are a couple of perennials that do well in container gardens.
+Come spring, it can be dug up and put back in the container.
+Hosta and coral bells are a couple that do well in container gardens.

 Click below to view our perennials care sheets for helpful tips and tricks this season:Perennials Care Sheets